josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 React is overrated.
 </SpoilerAlert>

-And here's the code I used to generate that component:
+And here's the code I used to create that component (basically):

 ```svelte
 <!-- SpoilerAlert.svelte -->